mlabecki/portfolio_analytics/README.md

 > Overlay color theme: lavender inverted<BR>
 > Interactive: yes<BR>

-### 6. Traditional Candlestick With Moving Average, Bollinger Band and Moving Average Envelope Overlays
+### 6. Traditional Candles With Moving Average, Bollinger Band and Moving Average Envelope Overlays
 In this plot, traditional candles have been overlaid with a pair of standard (20, 2) Bollinger bands and then with a pair of (20, 10%) envelopes, both over a 20-day Close-based SMA.
 You can add up to three pairs of Bollinger overlays and up to three pairs of envelopes on one plot, toggling them off/on as desired.
 Note that, if at any point you attempt to add a line that already exists in the plot, the new duplicate line will be omitted.
 That is why, although both the set of Bollinger overlays and the set of envelope overlays contain the 20-day SMA base line, only the one added first - as can be noted from its position in the legend - is plotted.
 > ![](img/06_CandlesTraditional20-1Bollinger20-10EnvelopeOverlays.png)